ElektraInitiative/libelektra/src/plugins/network/README.md

 Every key tagged with the metakey `check/ipaddr` will be checked using `getaddrinfo()`.
 If additionally the values `ipv4` or `ipv6` are supplied, the address family will be specified.
+If supplied only numerical hosts are allowed.
+If left empty, the plugin will resolve domain names and look if it is reachable (i.e. "localhost" should most likely work on any system)